nikhiljsk/preprocess_nlp/README.md

 * Feature Extraction
 * Word Vectorization

+> Update: Published the package in PyPI.
+Install it using pip.

 Uses parallel execution by leveraging the [multiprocessing library](https://docs.python.org/3.6/library/multiprocessing.html) in Python for cleaning of text, extracting top words and feature extraction modules.
 Contains both sequential and parallel ways (For less CPU intensive processes) for preprocessing text with an option of user-defined number of processes.

 > *PS: There is no multi-processing support for word vectorization*